 Creating a new layout

 Once in the edit menu, you can select any of the Quick Styles for a great starting point, or you can build from scratch.
 You can select which columns to show or hide from the panel on the right.
 Then, you can drag and drop items to create the perfect layout for your team.
 You can even drag each item to make it longer or shorter on each line.

-If you like the layout you've created, and want to reuse it elsewhere in your doc, you can name it by clicking into the layout name in the upper right.
+If you like the layout you've created and want to reuse it elsewhere in your doc, you can name it by clicking on the layout name in the upper right.